nikithaeedulakanti/OIBSIP-CyberSecurity/social_engineering_report.md

 1. Never connect unknown USB devices to your computer.
 2. Download software only from trusted and official websites.
 3. Use updated antivirus software and disable AutoRun for removable devices.
+## Quid Pro Quo (Bonus)

+### Definition

+Quid Pro Quo is a social engineering attack where an attacker offers a service, reward, or benefit in exchange for sensitive information.
+For example, an attacker may pretend to be an IT support technician and offer to fix a computer problem while asking the victim for login credentials.

+### Prevention

+1. Verify the identity of anyone offering technical support.
+2. Never share passwords or confidential information in exchange for services.
+3. Contact the official IT department before accepting any assistance.